Big Game Regulations

 - date and location of the kill.

 As part of the registration process, trophy sheep horns will be fitted with a permanent identification marker.
-AEP has incorporated improvements to the sheep registration protocol which include the use of a new jig as well as allowing a Non-resident/Non-resident Alien hunter to have their guide register their ram on their behalf.
+Fish and Wildlife has incorporated improvements to the sheep registration protocol which include the use of a new jig as well as allowing a Non-resident/Non-resident Alien hunter to have their guide register their ram on their behalf.
 Other animals may be marked in another manner or retained for examination.

 Compulsory registration provides information about the relative numbers of males, females and young in big game populations.
 It also provides the dates and locations of the harvest.
 Age structure and sex ratios provide an indication of population productivity (how many young survive to become adults) and status (increasing, decreasing or stable).
 The population and harvest data can then be used to determine the harvest goals or quotas for following years.
 This valuable information, provided by hunters, is essential for managing cougar, goat, trophy sheep and wolves in Alberta.